bullhornfixie/three.js-journey-advanced/21-imported-models/readme.md

 ### Importing
 - `GLTFLoader`
-- you can also use a LoadingManager in conjunction
+- you can also use a `LoadingManager` in conjunction
+- the `gtlf object` comes with many children within the object group

 ## Resources